Characters of Henry Danger and Danger Force: The Toddler

-The Toddler (Ben Giroux) is a dwarfism villain with a baby-motif.
-He was the first villain that Kid Danger faced with Captain Man.
-He was defeated upon falling into the bottomless ball pit and a bomb also falling in it.
+The Toddler (Ben Giroux) is a villain who has dwarfism and uses a baby motif.
+He was the first villain who Kid Danger faced with Captain Man.
+He was defeated after falling into a bottomless ball pit.
+In the episode "Danger & Thunder", it is revealed that Toddler fell to the center of the Earth, but managed to survive and tunnel his way back to the surface.

-In "Danger & Thunder", villains like Dr. Minyak and Nurse Cohort, Drill Finger, Jeff, Time Jerker, Van Del, and an unidentified alien woman were gathered together in a base underneath Lake Swellview.
-An incognito Captain Man, Kid Danger, and Thundergirl as well as the other villains discovered that Dr. Minyak did not bring all of them together.
-It was actually Toddler who survived upon being blasted to the center of the Earth and how he had to tunnel back to the surface and came out of a sandbox.
-Toddler leads the villains in a plot to get revenge on Captain Man.
-In addition, he is tended to by Max Thunderman who is secretly planning to obtain Dr. Minyak's latest weapon.

-In "The Fate of Danger: Part II", Toddler attends Kid Danger's memorial where he is chained together with Dr. Minyak and Jack Frittleman.

-In Danger Force, Toddler is among the inmates that were accidentally freed from Swellview Prison.
-In "Mime Games", he briefly had Goomer as a henchman.

 Miss Shapen

 Miss Sharona Shapen (Jill Benjamin) is Henry's history teacher at Swellview Junior High.
 She is known to ask Henry for advice on dating as she can never get a successful date.
-In "Double Date Danger", it is revealed that Miss Shapen has a niece named Noelle who worked for Drill Finger.
+In "Double Date Danger", it is revealed that Shapen has a niece named Noelle who worked for Drill Finger.

 She is extremely lazy and reluctant to do what she is paid to do, and is far from being a "perfect" teacher, to the point that she can be bribed into giving good marks (in the episode "My Phony Valentine") or can encourage students to cheat in order to have good marks on a teacher evaluation test.

-In the Danger Force episode "The Danger Force Awakens", Miss Shapen was fired from her teaching job at Swellview Junior High and is now working for the city as a school inspector.
+In the Danger Force episode "The Danger Force Awakens", Shapen was fired from her teaching job at Swellview Junior High and is now working for the city as a school inspector.